The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct JobSpec { // ... pub allocate_tty: Option<JobTty>, // ... } pub struct JobTty { // ... } }

-field is used by maelstrom-run
+The allocate_tty field is used by maelstrom-run with the --tty

 command-line option to run the job interactively with a pseudo-terminal